Updated on October 25th, 2021 by Bob Ciura

 Source: Investor Presentation

-In terms of product type, Nordson generates approximately 54% of its sales from parts and consumables, which is a relatively attractive area of focus because much of this revenue is recurring in nature.
-Separately, Nordson generates 23% of sales from standard products, with 23% coming from engineered systems.
+In terms of product type, Nordson generates approximately 57% of its sales from parts and consumables, which is a relatively attractive area of focus because much of this revenue is recurring in nature.
+Separately, Nordson generates 43% of its sales from systems.

 Growth-by-acquisition is a difficult endeavor for long-term success but Nordson has proven its ability to do so over the long term.
 This is a key differentiator for Nordson and should not be overlooked by investors.
-While Nordson’s growth may be a bit lumpy – beholden to acquisition rates as well as companies’ willingness to spend their capex budgets on Nordson’s products – this company’s long term track record of growth bodes well for the future.
 Nordson has generated strong growth for many years, consisting of both internal initiatives as well as acquisitions.

 Source: Investor Presentation